Detecting Crashes with Fat-Tail Statistics

 $$\kappa_{\text{max}} = \frac{\text{mean of subsample maxima}}{\text{overall maximum}}$$

-For a Gaussian distribution, this ratio converges to a known benchmark (approximately $1/\sqrt{n}$ for large samples).
-For fat-tailed distributions, $\kappa_{\text{max}}$ falls below the benchmark because extreme observations are much more extreme than what you’d see in any subsample.
+For a Gaussian distribution, there is no simple $1/\sqrt{n}$ benchmark for this ratio.
+In practice, we estimate the Gaussian reference level by Monte Carlo simulation, because Gaussian maxima grow only logarithmically with sample size.
+For fat-tailed distributions, $\kappa_{\text{max}}$ falls below that simulated benchmark because extreme observations are much more extreme than what you’d see in any subsample.

 The ratio $\kappa_{\text{max}} / \text{benchmark}$ is the signal: